ddragana/base-drafts/draft-ietf-quic-http.md

 Clients MUST NOT open streams with IDs allocated for server push.

 The lower-numbered stream is called the message control stream and carries frames related to the request/response, including HEADERS.
-All message control streams are exempt from connection-level flow control.
 The higher-numbered stream is the data stream and carries the request/response body with no additional framing.
 Note that a request or response without a body will cause this stream to be closed without transferring data.